jeromeetienne/jquery-mobile-960/README.md

-This is a port of 960.gs grid to jquery mobile.

-It aims to make jquery mobile more flexible on tablets.
+jquery-mobile-960 is a port of 960 grid to jquery mobile, to more flexible on tablets.

 ### Resources